Transparent dark purple Travel Guide by Insurte logo

 Along with proof of finance, you'll also need to write a letter detailing your intention to move to Italy.
 You'll also need to secure housing before applying for your visa.
 One of the required documents is a lease/deed in Italy.

-Long stay visas for students
+Long-stay visas for students

 Students looking to study abroad in Italy may be eligible to apply for a student visa.
+We have a dedicated page on this topic, here: Italian Study Visas.

 Spouses, children, and dependent parents of Italian citizens and residents may be able to reside in Italy through a family reasons visa.

-To apply, you will need to show proof of relationship(s).
-This could be a marriage license or birth certificate, for example.
+To apply, you will need to show proof of the relationship(s).
+This could be a marriage license or a birth certificate, for example.
 The exact document required will depend on the family member's relation to you.

 The Italian Embassy can provide more information about what the specific requirements are for your situation.